12 Crypto Leverage Trading Strategies to Control Exposure

 The setup is a more complicated story but the risk management part is pretty simple that any trader can figure out with a little guidance.

-Professional traders always calculate the leverage and position size plus the total risk for that position BEFORE they enter.
+Professional traders always calculate the leverage and position size plus the total leverage risk for that position BEFORE they enter.

 I want to emphasize the word before because that is the most important part.